Chile president declares state of emergency after violent protests

 "This desire to break everything is not a protest, it's criminal," he said in a radio interview.

-On Thursday, 133 people had been arrested for causing damage to metro stations, estimated at up to 500 million pesos ($700,000).
+On Thursday, 133 people had been arrested for causing damage to metro stations, estimated at up to 500 million peso ($700,000).